Are Large Language Models Robust Coreference Resolvers?: CoNLL-2012 Experiments

 \section{CoNLL-2012 Experiments}

-In this section, we describe the experiments that investigate zero-shot coreference abilities of large LMs on the CoNLL-2012 benchmark \cite{pradhan-etal-2012-conll}.
-We found that, \instructgpt{} \cite{ouyang2022training} yields competitive results with previous unsupervised models.
-Notably, it significantly outperforms comparable methods when gold mentions are provided (Table \ref{tab:ontonotes}).
+We investigate the coreference abilities of large LMs on the CoNLL-2012 benchmark \cite{pradhan-etal-2012-conll}.
+We found that GPT models (\instructgpt{}, \chatgpt{}, and \texttt{GPT-4}) \cite{openai2023gpt4} yield competitive results with previous unsupervised and rule-based models, while significantly outperforming them when gold mentions are provided.